gravitational/teleport/rfd/0076-downtime.md

 ### Reverse tunnels in proxy peering mode

 In proxy peering mode, reverse tunnel agents become fully available as soon as they are connected to at least one proxy that's reachable by other proxies (and they heartbeat as such).
 It should be easy to maintain availability across a restart of an agent (as long as we add some grace period during the shutdown of the previous instance).
-Restarting a proxy in-place has the same problems that in-place restarting causes when in mesh mode, and should be avoided in this case as well.
+Restarting a proxy in-place has the same problems that in-place restarting causes when in mesh mode, compounded by the fact that peers that expect to contact a specific proxy by UUID might end up talking to an instance that doesn't have the expected tunnels.
+As such, in-place restarts for Proxies should also be avoided in proxy peering mode.
 Spinning up a new proxy in proxy peering mode incurs no downtime, as the newly added proxy will be able to serve user connections immediately, by connecting to the other proxies - shutting down a proxy ungracefully will cause a loss of connectivity for all agents that are connected to just that proxy, however.

 Leaf clusters will always connect to their parent cluster in mesh mode, so the advantages of proxy peering mode are not relevant in that case.